Kuo Shu-yao

-Kuo Shu-yao (郭書瑤; born 18 July 1990), nicknamed Yao Yao, is a Taiwanese actress, singer, television host and entrepreneur.
+Kuo Shu-yao (郭書瑤; born 18 July 1990), nicknamed Yao Yao, is a Taiwanese actress, singer, television host, and entrepreneur.
 In 2013 she won the Golden Horse Award for Best New Performer for her role in Step Back to Glory.

-In 2021, Kuo established the fashion brand Myâme.

 Life and career

+Kuo Shu-yao has a younger brother Kuo Po-ting.

 In May 2007, Kuo's father died and she began working part-time at a restaurant to support her family.
 Two years later, in 2009, she entered show business as a model.
 After signing with Seed Music in 2007, she debuted as a singer and released a mini album titled Love Hug on 22 August 2007.

 In 2017, she played the titular character in the supernatural coming-of-age drama The Teenage Psychic.
 The 6-episode series is an adaptation of the short film The Busy Young Psychic by writer-director Chen Ho-yu.
 The Teenage Psychic is also HBO Asia's first Mandarin-language original series.
+In 2021, Kuo established the fashion brand Myâme.